domenic/get-originals/README.md

 4. Invoking an instance getter (`result`)
 5. Invoking an instance setter (`onsuccess`)

-Here is how we would rewrite the above code to be robust, while using the get-originals API:
+Here is how we would rewrite the above code to be robust, while using the proposed get-originals API:

 ```js
 const Array = getOriginalGlobal("Array");